Ethan-Russell/test-website/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This is a little website I made so that I can make posts easily in markdown, and have them look alright.
+It is made with [Next.js](https://nextjs.org/learn).